-- > CentOS is now distributed with the TCP networking stack version 4.16, that provides higher performances, better scalability as well as more stability.
+- CentOS is now distributed with the TCP networking stack version 4.16, which provides higher performances, better scalability as well as more stability.

-- > The networking stack being upgraded to the upstream version 4.18.
+- The networking stack is being upgraded to upstream version 4.18.

-- > Iptables are now replaced with the nftables framework due to the default network packet filtering facility.
+- Iptables is now replaced with the nftables framework due to the default network packet filtering facility.

 3. Software Management:

-YUM v4 has compatibility with YUM v3 when using from the command line, editing or creating configuration files.
+YUM v4 has compatibility with YUM v3 when using from the command line, editing, or creating configuration files.
 Because of this, you can use the yum command and its specific options in the same way as you use on CentOS 8.
-Another thing is that CentOS 8 is distributed with the RPM 4.14 which is actually different from the RPM 4.11 along with much more enhancements.
+Another thing is that CentOS 8.4 is distributed with RPM 4.14 which is actually different from RPM 4.11 along with much more enhancements.

 Some of the most notable features of RPM 4.14 includes: